Stevenans66/netdata-debian/daemon/config/README.md

 TZ environment variable | `:/etc/localtime` | Where to find the timezone timezone | auto-detected | The timezone retrieved from the environment variable debug flags | `0x0000000000000000` | Bitmap of debug options to enable.
 For more information check [Tracing Options](../#debugging). debug log | `/var/log/netdata/debug.log` | The filename to save debug information.
-This file will not be created is debugging is not enabled.
+This file will not be created if debugging is not enabled.
 You can also set it to `syslog` to send the debug messages to syslog, or `none` to disable this log.
 For more information check [Tracing Options](../#debugging). error log | `/var/log/netdata/error.log` | The filename to save error messages for netdata daemon and all plugins (`stderr` is sent here for all netdata programs, including the plugins).
 You can also set it to `syslog` to send the errors to syslog, or `none` to disable this log. access log | `/var/log/netdata/access.log` | The filename to save the log of web clients accessing netdata charts.
 You can also set it to `syslog` to send the access log to syslog, or `none` to disable this log. errors flood protection period | `1200` | UNUSED - Length of period (in sec) during which the number of errors should not exceed the `errors to trigger flood protection`.